DIY Felt Mushrooms: easy to sew red and white polka dot mushrooms with felt, and cork and wooden spool stems. See how to make your own pattern.

 How To Make Felt Mushrooms

-1. Start my cutting out a rough circle, it can be a little wonky, as a real mushroom would be.
+1. Start my cutting out a rough circle from red felt, it can be a little wonky, as a real mushroom would be.
 Then, go around the edge and cut out several small V’s, this will help create the mushrooms domed top.
 To also help with the dome effect, use your thumbs to slightly stretch the middle of the mushroom cap circle, taking care not to pull too hard, or create a hole.

-2. Cut out some small white dots for your mushroom, and sew them onto the red piece using the blanket stitch.
+2. Cut out some small white spots for your mushroom, and sew the small pieces of white felt circles onto the red felt piece using the blanket stitch.

 4. Cut a bottom for your mushroom out of white felt, making it slightly smaller than the top.
 I just eye-balled it, and adjusted it to fit perfectly by trimming it near the end if it was too big, or adding another V snip in the edge of the red top, if was too small.
-You could make a pattern, but this way every mushroom top is different, which is more fun.
+You could make a mushroom pattern, but this way every mushroom top is done in slightly different sizes, which is more fun, and more fitting for mushrooms.

 5. Now you’re ready to stitch your mushroom top and bottom together.
-Use the blanket stitch, drawing the V gaps together as you go, to create the mushroom dome.
+Use the blanket stitch, drawing the V gaps together as you go, to create the mushroom dome out of the two felt pieces.
 Near the end, before you’re completely finished going around, add in a little stuffing, and then finishing sewing it all the way around.

-6. Next, attach your mushroom top to a stem using hot glue.
-I made two with cork stems, and one with a wooden spool.
+6. The next step is to attach your mushroom top to a mushroom stem using hot glue at the top of the stalk, and the bottom of the mushroom cap.
+I made two finished mushrooms with cork stems, and one of my fabric mushrooms with a wooden spool stem.

 Create A Scene

-I made three mushrooms for my little display, which I hot glued to some pretty green moss.
+I made three mushrooms for my little display, and hot glued the mushroom base of the stalk to cardboard circle so they would stand easily and then covered the cardboard with some pretty green moss.

 I also added in a pretty little nest.
 My sister, Heather, made the nest for Easter.
 She used an old felted sweater for the nest part.
-Just cut out a large spiral circle and then roll it up to create the nest.
+Just cut out a large spiral circle and then roll it up into a bowl shape to create the nest.
 Hot glue, or stitch it together, and add a solid circle to the back.

-The eggs are made from felted wool, which she dyed with a little food colouring and vinegar, and then rolled into felted eggs.
+The eggs are made from felted wool, which she dyed with a little food colouring and vinegar, and then used a felting needle to make the felted eggs.
 They’re the perfect addition to this little scene.

 I wonder if I’ll see any little spring fairies looking for a spring toad stool?